HewlettPackard/swarm-learning/docs/Install/Exposed_port_numbers.md

 <blockquote>
     NOTE: If you use different ports other than the default port, you must open those ports accordingly.
 For instance, in our MNIST example, we are using ports     16000 and 18000 for the SL File server ports, which must be opened.
-    If you use a reverse proxy, you need to expose only port 30303.

 </blockquote>